 When the Health Consumers’ Council (HCC) adopted its new Rules to conform with the updated Incorporations Act 2015, our Board became a Management Committee.
-The New Act provides some differentiation between larger organizations who have Boards as opposed to smaller organizations who have Management Committees.
+The New Act provides some differentiation between larger organisations who have Boards as opposed to smaller organisations who have Management Committees.

 2022 Management Committee

 Mallika is current a Director at Disability in the Arts, Disadvantage in the Arts Australia (DADAA).
 She brings many years of not-for-profit Board experience at state and national levels as a ‘young’ professional.
 She believes in the importance of good governance to support an Executive Director to uphold the vision and mission.
 Mallika is passionate about the importance of upholding citizens’ rights, and the key role of peak advocacy bodies in this.
 She believes human rights, and contemporary practice must be part of the dialogue at all levels, and we must have a body that can call out those institutions that are stuck in the dark ages and do not respect the rights of health customers and patients.

 Mallika has been HCC’s Chair for three years and is seeking re-nomination at the 2021 AGM for a further three years.

 Formerly Coordinator of Postgraduate Medicine at Edith Cowan University, Perth, Richard has a wide experience of health and health education, and this has given him insights into the effective